Jonathan R. Alger

-Alger is also a scholar and speaker on higher education policy and law and currently co-teaches a seminar on leadership in the James Madison University Honors Program.
+Alger is also a legal scholar with expertise on higher education policy and law and co-taught a seminar on leadership in the James Madison University Honors Program.

 Education

-Alger was a Phi Beta Kappa at Swarthmore College where he received his B.A. with high honors in political science with a history minor and a concentration in public policy.
-He earned his Juris Doctor with honors from Harvard Law School.
+Alger graduated from Swarthmore College, where he received his B.A. with high honors in political science with a history minor and a concentration in public policy with membership in Phi Beta Kappa.
+He then earned his Juris Doctor (J.D.) with cum laude honors from Harvard Law School.